 WHO WE ARE

 We are scientists who conduct research on perceptual and cognitive development in infancy and childhood.
 Dr. Scott Johnson is the Research Director of the lab and also supervises graduate students and fellow researchers.
-Shannon Brady is the Lab Manager, organizing everything to ensure that things go smoothly.
+Lexi Baird is the Lab Manager, organizing everything to ensure that things go smoothly.
 Bryan Nguyen, Lab Technician, helps design new computer-based studies.
 A number of graduate students are working on projects that investigate perceptual, cognitive, social, motor, and cortical development in infants and children.

 We are indebted to the parents (and infants!) who visit our lab and take part in our studies.
 Without you, we couldn’t do our work, and we appreciate your contributions very much!